-- Act immediately.
-Even after the source of the leak is stopped, the leaked oil will saturate - surrounding soil, flow into cracks and drains, and get beneath floors and walls and remain there until it is cleaned up. - Turn off all sources of flames or sparks in the area, such as pilot lights in water heaters and furnaces.
+• Act immediately.
+Even after the source of the leak is stopped, the leaked oil will saturate surrounding soil, flow into cracks and drains, and get beneath floors and walls and remain there until it is cleaned up.

+- Turn off all sources of flames or sparks in the area, such as pilot lights in water heaters and furnaces.
 Unplug any sparking mechanisms.
 Do not smoke or light matches in the area.
-While heating oil is less flammable than gasoline, it is still possible for it to ignite.

-- Be sure to keep pets away from any contaminated area. - Clean up small spills by donning rubber gloves and old shoes and clothing that can be thrown away afterward.
+While heating oil is less flammable than gasoline, it is still possible for it to ignite. - Ventilate the area.
+Clothes and furniture will absorb the oil smell and may need to be discarded.
+Open windows and close cold-air returns, heat registers, and other openings that may allow odors to enter other areas of the home.
+Make every effort to seal off any air flow between the spill and the inhabited areas of - Be sure to keep pets away from any contaminated area. - Clean up small spills by donning rubber gloves and old shoes and clothing that can be thrown away afterward.
 Avoid skin contact and inhalation of vapors.
 Larger spills will require professional cleanup.